-The Company intends to invest the net proceeds from the Offering in a diversified portfolio of quality commercial real estate properties and other real estate investments throughout the United States and internationally.
-As of June 30, 2017, the Company owned direct investments in seven properties totaling 2.6 million square feet that were 97% leased.
+As of September 30, 2017, the Company owned direct investments in seven properties totaling 2.6 million square feet that were 97% leased.
+Subsequent to September 30, 2017, the Company acquired Queen's Court Student Residences ("Queen's Court"), a student housing property located in Reading, United Kingdom.
 See the table in "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding each of the properties in which the Company owned an interest as of June 30, 2017.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the Company's real estate investments.